-All academic requirements could be subject to change and this website will be updated accordingly
+- All academic requirements could be subject to change and this website will be updated accordingly

-EU/EEA students will need to have gained an Academic IELTS score of 6.5 or equivalent.
+- EU/EEA students will need to have gained an Academic IELTS score of 6.5 or equivalent.

 After the first year, you may choose a more focused study track:, triple threat training, singer/acting focus or a more dance-based focus.
 This allows you to choose a direction of study in the second and third year of the course that is in line with your natural talent and likely destination.
 These tracks give the opportunity to explore your strengths and passions in greater detail, and opens the degree to students whose strengths lie in or one or more specialist areas.

-This track is designed to support those students who will predominantly follow acting and singing based musical theatre careers.
+This track is designed to support those students who will predominantly follow acting and singing based careers.
 This course is heavily weighted towards Musical Theatre disciplines; dance being used as a supporting discipline to maintain strength and core stability.
 This track has a strong emphasis towards performance in both Acting and Musical Theatre.
-On this track student are expected to reach an exceptional level in Singing and Acting modules.
+On this track you are expected to reach an exceptional level in Singing and Acting modules.